ECCC-MSC/open-data/README.md

  * Go to [the DPS repository](http://gitlab.ssc.etg.gc.ca/ec-msc/dps) and ensure you are logged to GCcode
 2. Fork the DPS repository
  * Click on `Fork` to fork the `dps` repository
- * At the desired location on your local filesystem, run: `git clone http://gitlab.ssc.etg.gc.ca/ec-msc/dps.git`
+ * At the desired location on your local filesystem, run: `git clone http://gitlab.ssc.etg.gc.ca/YOUR-GITLAB-USERNAME/dps.git`
-3. Configure your fork by specifying the upstream reference
+3. Configure your fork by specifying the upstream reference:
  * `cd dps`
  * `git remote add upstream http://gitlab.ssc.etg.gc.ca/ec-msc/dps.git`

 ## Update workflow

 1. Sync your fork
- * In a Terminal, while in your `dps` fork directory, run:
+ * In a Terminal, while in your `dps` fork directory, update your local code with the source:
- * `git fetch upstream`
- * `git merge upstream/master`
+ * `git pull upstream master`
 2. Create and switch to a 'branch' where you'll make your changes
  * `git checkout -b mybranchname` , where 'mybranchname' should be refer to the changes at stake, examples: 'fix for issue #123', 'gdps-doc-fix'
 3. Make changes the `public-data-documentation-src` folder in your local fork